-We've just created our first video based on our Backstreets of Old Shanghai Bike Tour :) This was a fun experiment using a GoPro-like video camera attached to a customer's bike.
+We've just created our first video!
+This was a fun experiment using a GoPro-like video camera attached to a customer's bike.
 You get a rider's perspective as the customer tours through some of the local streets and sees the shops, people, food and other scenery.

-This tour goes through the backstreets of Old Shanghai (just like our tour name :) and riders see many boarded up homes that the Chinese government wants to tear down in order to replace the neighborhoods with more modern buildings.
+This tour goes through the backstreets of Old Shanghai and visitors see many boarded up homes that the Chinese government wants to tear down in order to replace the neighborhoods with more modern buildings.

 We weren't able to capture the whole tour (nor would you want to probably watch it all :) but we hope this captures a bit of the essence and gives you an idea of what to expect.

-To book our book tour or learn more, just click on over to the description of our Backstreets of Old Shanghai Bike Tour.
+To book our book tour or learn more, just click on over to the description of our Half-day Old Shanghai Tour.
 We hope to see you in Shanghai soon to share this tour with us.

 It may sound a bit weird the first time you hear the words "ear cleaning" and "tour" in the same sentence, but ear cleaning can be as relaxing and stimulating as a good massage.
 The question we often get is "why offer this in a tour?"
 Well.... because it's a unique Shanghai experience that you can't get everywhere and in Shanghai it's considered a cultural heritage.
 And we discovered Westerners love it!